School Info, Enrollment & Policies

 Students can pay Berklee Online tuition and fees with no additional outside fees by making payments from a United States-based checking or savings account.

-Berklee Online Degree TMS Payment Plan Policy
+Berklee Online Degree Tuition Payment Plan Policy

 Third-Party Billing/Tuition Assistance